Summary

 Key Findings

-This is a well-conducted meta-analysis with appropriate methodology.
+Critical Appraisal: This is a well-conducted meta-analysis with appropriate methodology.
 However, readers should note: (1) association does not prove causation—LTL may be a biomarker of cumulative stress rather than a direct driver of mortality; (2) residual confounding by socioeconomic status and early-life adversity is difficult to fully exclude; (3) the clinical utility of LTL as a standalone risk stratification tool remains unproven.

 Limitations